 If the system reboots before the grow or shrink of a layered volume completes, the volume is left with an intermediate layout.
 In this case, you have to use vxassist convert to restore the volume to its original layout.

-After a layered volume is resized, the volume, plex and subdisk names associated with the subvolumes, are changed.
+After a layered volume is resized, the volume names, the plex names and the subdisk names associated with the subvolumes, are changed.